mxriverlynn/backbone.picky/readme.md

 #### "select:all"

-Triggered when all models have been selected
+Triggered when all models have been selected.

 #### "select:none"

-Triggered when all models have been deselected
+Triggered when all models have been deselected.

 #### "select:some"

-Triggered when at least 1 model is selected, but less than all models have been selected
+Triggered when at least 1 model is selected, but less than all models have been selected.

+#### "reselect:any"

+Triggered when at least one model, which is already selected, is selected again.
+Provides an array of the re-selected models as the first parameter.

+In contrast to the other events, this event fires even if there isn't any change in the resulting selection at all.
+Note that there is no separate reselect:all event; the re-selection of all items in the collection is also covered by `reselect:any`.

 ## Sharing models among collections